StratifyLabs/mbedLPC1768/README.md

 ## Support

-If you have any questions, please create an issueon Github.
+If you have any questions, please create an issue on Github.
 I will answer them as soon as I can.

 ## Getting Started